CS171/2021/index.md

 *College students:* If you are interested in joining this course please complete HW 0 and the enrollment survey on our Canvas page. **The deadline for the enrollment survey is Aug 24th.** You will be notified about your enrollment on the 25th and have to confirm enrollment by end of day of Aug 25th or your spot will be given away.
 *DCE students:* Course enrollment is on a first-come, first-serve basis.

-**Cross-registering college students:** To get access to the course's Canvas page you will have to 1) get an XID [here](http://xid.harvard.edu/); 2) send an e-mail to staff@cs171.org with the subject 'Canvas ID'; 3) the e-mail needs to contain your Name, e-mail and XID.
+**Cross-registering college students:** To get access to the course's Canvas page you will have to 1) get an XID [here](http://xid.harvard.edu/); 2) send an e-mail to jbeyer@g.harvard.edu with the subject 'Canvas ID'; 3) the e-mail needs to contain your Name, e-mail and XID.

 ### Instructor and TFs